gitter-badger/admin-docs/docs/source/installation.rst

     * The dbpath needs to contain the absolute path to the data directory, e.g. ``C:\MongoDB\data``\ .
     * The logpath needs to contain the absolute path to the log file, e.g. ``C:\MongoDB\logs\mongodb.log``\ .
 The log file will be created once MongoDB is started.
-    * See section Configure MongoDB for more information about the other configuration values.
+    * See section :ref:`configure-mongodb` for more information about the other configuration values.

 #.
 Open the command line cmd with administrative privileges and execute the following command.
 Make sure to use absolute paths and replace them with the matching ones on your system.